natiginfo/algo-and-data/src/content/index.md

 | 48-53 |   4   |
 | 54-60 |   5   |

-At the end of the courses, there is also an exam with **pass / fail** grading.
+At the end of the course, there is also an exam with **pass / fail** grading.
 This does not affect the grade but is to ensure that you have done the exercises yourself.
-More information about the exam will come closer to the exam.
+The exam is reserved for students of Centria University of Applied Sciences and Centria Open University, and you can find the registeration information from above.
+The course material and the exercises are available still for anyone who wants.

 ## Errors in the material?